-No. Topic Condition Wording Items to be checked Comments from PMO Visit and Actions to be taken Compliance Status? by, the Planning Authority.
+No. Topic Condition Wording Items to be checked Comments from PMO Visit and Actions to be taken Compliance Status?
+Eas Anie burn: (CMS) and drawing of the temporary bridge (at a minimum scale of 1:500) shall be submitted to, and approved in writing by, the Planning Authority.
 The plan shall detail the materials for the bridge.
 Thereafter the bridge shall be built in accordance with the approved drawings and CMS.
 Reason: For avoidance of doubt and to ensure the bridge details are appropriate for the sensitive rural location within the National Park.
-ROADS S AND ACCESS 20.
+AND ACCESS 20.
 Traffic Management Plan: The traffic management details associated with the construction, operation, decommissioning and restoration of the mining works (which includes the timings and use of the junction in Tyndrum and Dalrigh, and access roads within Cononish Glen, including the requirement for workers to commute by minibus) shall be managed at all times in accordance with the Traffic Management Plan v1 and Temporary Traffic Management Scheme (TTMS) "Scheme Proposals" December 2012, received on 17 April 2018, unless minor amendments are otherwise approved in writing with the Planning Authority, in consultation with the Trunk Roads Authority.
 Reason: To ensure that traffic associated with the establishment, operation and decommissioning of the mining operation does not adversely impact on the safety and free flow of traffic on the A82 Trunk Road and to ensure that the workers are commuted to the site as outlined in the proposal to reduce the impact of traffic on the Cononish Glen access track.
 Traffic Management Plan v Approved 25/02/22 Speed Limit all Site Traffic 15 mph Drivers Code of Practice Drivers failing to adhere to the Code of Practice will be given a written warning.
 Drivers who persistently breach the Code will be refused access to the site.
 Site Access The use of the two access points shall be strictly controlled. • Use of the Dalrigh access is limited by the New Crom Allt Bridge and the rail underbridge. • All use of the Lower Tyndrum Station access shall require the prior agreement of Network Rail and FLS. • The project will not require any deliveries via Abnormal Loads Routine Operations Car on A82 - 25 per day to Park & Ride facility (50 return movements) Light Vehicles (4x4 Vehicle) - 20 return trips per day, over 24 hours, from park and ride facility to mine (40 total movements split between P&R and direct to site).
 Coronavirus - For the duration of the coronavirus social separation directive as set by the UK government.
-As a responsible employer, the operator will continue in our its duty of care to all employees regarding the Covid-19 virus.
-For the life of the pandemic, and whilst the virus continues to poses a threat to the health, safety, and wellbeing of TMP is related to planning application 2023/0076/DET Retention of containers for accommodating site office, welfare facilities and laboratory (including associated infrastructure) and formation of associated parking areas.
+As a responsible employer, the operator will continue in our its duty of care to all employees regarding the Covid-19 TMP is related to planning application 2023/0076/DET Retention of containers for accommodating site office, welfare facilities and laboratory (including associated infrastructure) and formation of associated parking areas.
 Application is currently undetermined.
 TMP also related to Sect.
 42 (not yet submitted) under PC14 hours of working.
-Current approved TMP V6 (25th February 2022) included a temporary agreement for revised arrangements due to Covid restrictions lapsed on 30.09.22 A revised and updated Traffic Management Plan v7 07.12.23 has been submitted to the NPA this document will be reviewed prior to works restarting on site.
-Partial compliance A revised and updated Traffic Management Plan v7 07.12.23 has been submitted to the NPA this document will be reviewed prior to works restarting on site
+Current approved version of TMP is V6.
+V7 was submitted 07.12.23 but was not reviewed as this relates to pending Planning Applications.
+TMP V8 was submitted to NPA 19.03.24 to cover Care & Maintenance phase; this is under review.
+An interim Addendum to TMP V8 was submitted to specifically relate to C&M phase, this was approved 07.08.24.
+Partial compliance TMP V8 under review pending action on Planning Application